Josephson quantum spin thermodynamics: Results

 \subsection{Josephson-Stirling cycle as quantum refrigerator}

 Till now we have discussed work done and efficiency when Josephson-Stirling cycle acts as a quantum heat engine.
-In Fig.~5 we show action of Stirling cycle as a Josephson quantum refrigerator and calculate work done and coefficient of performance (COP).
-In Figs.~5(a) and 5(b), total work absorbed by refrigerator and COP are plotted as function of $\varphi_{f}$, for $T_{R}<T_{L}$ ($k_{B}T_{L}=0.4\Delta$ and $k_{B}T_{R}=0.39\Delta$).
+In Fig.~8 we show action of Stirling cycle as a Josephson quantum refrigerator and calculate work done and coefficient of performance (COP).
+In Figs.~8(a) and 8(b), total work absorbed by refrigerator and COP are plotted as function of $\varphi_{f}$, for $T_{R}<T_{L}$ ({$k_{B}T_{L}=0.32\Delta$ and $k_{B}T_{R}=0.31\Delta$}).
 We see that for low values of spin flip scattering both $|W|$ and COP are larger and the product of COP and $|W|$ is maximum at $\varphi_{f}=\pi$.
-Thus, Josephson quantum refrigerator works in an optimal operating range for parameters of Fig.~5.
-For optimal parameters, $|W|=0.017\Delta$ and $\mbox{COP}=38.48$.
-Although, our system exhibits maximum $|W|$ of $0.65\Delta$ at $k_{B}(T_{L}-T_{R})=0.3\Delta$ and a maximum COP of $58.27$ at $k_{B}(T_{L}-T_{R})=0.01\Delta$ as shown in Figs.~5(c) and 5(d) respectively.
+Thus, Josephson quantum refrigerator works in an optimal operating range for parameters of Fig.~8.
+For optimal parameters, {$|W|=0.02\Delta$} and {$\mbox{COP}=30.61$}.
+Although, our system exhibits maximum $|W|$ of {$0.62\Delta$} at {$k_{B}(T_{L}-T_{R})=0.25\Delta$}{, however maximum COP is same with the optimal value} as shown in Figs.~8(c) and 8(d) respectively.